-- 1.10 There are open views from the lane heading west from Park House farm past Fillongley Mount to Manor House Farm (VP10).
-There is a gateway before the road junction, beyond Fillongley Mount which enables open views across the elevated hill of the site to the south east.
+- 1.10 There are open sequential views from Green End Road and the residential properties along it, heading west from Park House farm past Fillongley Mount to Manor House Farm (VP10).
+There is a gateway before the road junction, beyond Fillongley Mount (three properties) which enables open views across the elevated hill of the site to the south east.
 The site is very visible and occupies a wide angle of view.
-The character of the local landscape would be changed as experienced from here. - 1.11 The photomontage from VP11 on the PRoW by Meriden Road is somewhat misleading in showing an eclipsed view (as is also the case elsewhere) given the proposed development will be seen from the roadside here at close range, directly to the east of the viewer.
-The visual effect will be an important consideration in the appeal decision, and the character of the local landscape would be changed as experienced from here. - 1.12 VP7 is on Coventry Way over the M6.
-The photomontage is somewhat misleading here as it shows an eclipsed view.
-In practice, the site and south eastern part of the proposed development will be seen from the bridge here at close range, extending up to the skyline. - 1.13 Dropping down to VP6 on the Coventry Way on the south eastern edge of the site, there will be an important visual effect for consideration in the appeal decision resulting from available views at close range from this recreational route, and the character of the local landscape would be changed as experienced from here. - 1.14 Some of the properties to the south of the M6 can be seen from the site, so there will be some views from this area, along the road up to Corely Moor, opening up more in winter.
-Views from this direction are however generally more filtered by vegetation. - 1.15 Elevated and long distance views are likely from the area to the north of the site (Tippers Hill).
-These are not likely to be a concern at this distance. - 1.16 As an overview, the areas of most important effects for consideration in the appear decision will be: - a.
-The Coventry Way east of the site.
-This is an attractive well used landscape to the east of the site which includes properties such as Far Parks to the west of the B4098 road.
-The change will have a characterising effect from here, locally altering the character of the landscape, and there will be important effects on visual amenity.
+The character of the local landscape would be notably changed as experienced from here. - 1.11 The photomontage from VP11 on the PRoW by Meriden Road is somewhat misleading in showing a flattened (wide angle) and eclipsed view (as is also the case elsewhere) given the proposed development will be seen from the roadside here at close range, directly to the east of the viewer.
+The sequential visual effects from Meriden Road will be an important consideration in the appeal decision, and the character of the local landscape would be changed as experienced from here. - 1.12 VP7 is on Coventry Way over the M6.
+The photomontage is somewhat misleading here as it shows a single wide angle (flattened through use of the 20 degree lens), eclipsed view.
+In practice, the site and south eastern part of the proposed development will be seen from the bridge here at close range, extending up to the skyline. - 1.13 Dropping down to VP6 on the Coventry Way on the south eastern edge of the site, there will be an important visual effect for consideration in the appeal decision resulting from available views at close range from this recreational route, and the character of the local landscape would be notably changed as experienced from here.
+The applicant over emphasises the effectiveness of planting in filtering views here and elsewhere. - 1.14 Some of the properties to the south of the M6 can be seen from the site, so there will be some views from this area, along the road up to Corely Moor, opening up more in winter.
+Views from this direction are however generally more filtered by vegetation.

-- b.
-The northern end of Meriden Road and Green End Road including areas around Park House farm, Home Farm, Fillongley Mount, Manor House Farm, White House Farm where again the change will have a characterising effect, locally altering the character of the landscape, and resulting in important effects on visual amenity.
-The widespread views over attractive rural countryside, looking south east and east, will be significantly altered through the very visible presence of a large scale hill top solar farm. - 1.17 The appellant uses the following categories of effect: Major, Moderate, Minor, Negligible.
-Significance is not identified, as this is not a proposed development which required EIA.
-Para 2.23 of the LVA provides some information as to how levels should be judged, and is appropriate.
+- 1.15 Elevated and long distance views are likely from the area to the north of the site (Tippers Hill).
+Whilst helpful in understanding landscape context, changes are not likely to be a concern at this distance. - 1.16 As an overview, the areas of most important effects for consideration in the appear decision include: - a.
+The Coventry Way and other PRoWs to the east of the site.
+This is an attractive well used landscape to the east of the site which includes properties such as Far Parks to the west of the B4098 Coventry Road.
+The change will have a characterising effect from this area, locally altering the character of the landscape, and there will be important effects, both static and sequential, on landscape and visual amenity. - b.
+Meriden Road and Green End Road including areas around Park House farm, Home Farm, Fillongley Mount, Manor House Farm, White House Farm where again the change will have a characterising effect, locally altering the character of the landscape, and resulting in important effects (both static and sequential) on visual amenity.
+The widespread views over attractive rural countryside, looking south east and east, will be significantly altered through the very visible presence of a large scale hill top solar farm. - 1.17 The applicant uses the following categories of effect: Major, Moderate, Minor, Negligible.
 I use the term 'importance' rather than 'significance', given this is not development that qualifies for EIA, and also use the terms Major, Moderate, Minor/Negligible.